ionic-team/ionic-framework/core/src/utils/test/playwright/docs/best-practices.md

   modal-controller.e2e.ts // E2E tests for ion-modal via modalController
   modal-inline.e2e.ts  // E2E tests for ion-modal via <ion-modal>
 ```

+<h2 id="practice-basic">Ensure each component has a `basic` test directory with an `index.html` file</h2>

+Each component should have a `basic` test directory with an `index.html` file to let developers easily test components in their browser.

 <h2 id="practice-test-describe">Use `test.describe` blocks to describe groups of tests</h2>